-We think this fireplace would make an excellent centrepiece.
+This fireplace would make an excellent centrepiece on a patio.
 Its understated design suits traditional or modern gardens, and it’s large enough to warm a big area.
 With handy storage for your logs and kindling underneath, it also comes with a poker.

 Nest Iron Fire Pit Bowl

 This interesting fire pit is designed to look like a birds’ nest and is perfect for woodland or cottage gardens.
 With a five year guarantee, this is a sturdy yet decorative statement fire pit.